THE FOREST SCHOOL SAFEGUARDING STATEMENT 2020-21

 For Students - need someone to talk to?

-Visit the Pastoral Zone in the Enterprise Hub for information on what to do if you are being bullied, and for contacts like ChildLine etc. The Safe School Leaders team is available before school, and at break and lunch time.
+Visit the Pastoral Zone in the Raising Achievement Centre for information on what to do if you are being bullied, and for contacts like ChildLine etc. The Safe School Leaders team is available before school, and at break and lunch time.
 Talk to or get advice from trusted peers.